 Investigations and assessments are usually completed simultaneously.
 Investigations involve interviews with witnesses and other persons who have knowledge of the client and/or allegation.
 Caseworkers collect evidence to review such as photographs of bruising, medical records, and/or bank statements.
 A review of the evidence is then completed to determine if the allegations are substantiated, unsubstantiated, or inconclusive.
 A substantiated finding means that the investigation established by a preponderance of evidence that mistreatment (or self-neglect) has occurred and the substantiated perpetrator was responsible.
-In their 2016 report, the National Adult Maltreatment Reporting System (NAMRS) identified that 62 percent of State APS programs utilized preponderance of evidence as their standard of evidence in investigations.
+In their 2018 report, the National Adult Maltreatment Reporting System (NAMRS, 2018a) identified that 62.7 percent of State APS programs utilized preponderance of evidence as their standard of evidence in investigations.
 An unsubstantiated finding means the investigation did not establish any evidence that mistreatment or self-neglect has occurred.
 An inconclusive finding means that some evidence of mistreatment or self-neglect may be present but the investigation could not confirm the evidence to a level necessary to substantiate the allegation.
 There are cases in which a finding is not made, either because an investigation was not required, for example, upon assessment the adult is determined not to be "at-risk" or because APS was unable to complete an investigation, for example, APS was unable to locate the adult and there were no other leads to follow for an investigation.

-In Fiscal Year 2018-19, 31 percent of allegations were for self-neglect, that is, it was alleged that the client was not providing for their basic needs.
-Self-neglect was the most common allegation made.
+In Fiscal Year 2019-20, 29 percent of allegations were for self-neglect, that is, it was alleged that the client was not providing for their basic needs.
+Selfneglect was the most common allegation made.
+This is in line with what Teaster et al. (2006) found in their national survey on elder abuse (approximately 27%).
 The most common form of mistreatment reported was exploitation at 27 percent.
 It is important to note that there may be multiple allegations occurring in any given case.
 Clients often experience multiple forms of mistreatment and self-neglect at the same time (Aravanis et al., 1993).
 For example, a client may be self-neglecting and exploited by a family member; or a client may be physically and sexually abused.
-The average number of allegations per case in Fiscal Year 2018-19 was 1.5.
+The average number of allegations per case in Fiscal Year 2018-19 was 1.8.

-Over the years, the percentage of each type of allegation, when measured as a percentage of the total allegations received on all new reports, has remained relatively consistent, except for exploitation and self-neglect.
-In Fiscal Year 2006-07, exploitation accounted for 16 percent of the total allegations made in reports to APS versus 27 percent in Fiscal Year 2018-19.
-Exploitation is the only mistreatment allegation that has considerably increased over the years.
+When reviewing the percentage of each type of allegation received before mandatory reporting and now, there are some major changes.
+For example, in FY 2013-14 (the fiscal year before mandatory reporting) physical abuse accounted for 8 percent of all allegations received, compared to 17% in FY 2019-20.
+The percentage of exploitation allegations has also grown in that time period, from 23 percent to 27 percent.
 This is in line with research findings that amounts elder financial abuse are higher than previously reported (Acierno et al., 2010).
-APS has been receiving fewer reports of self-neglect in relation to all allegations received (self-neglect allegations have decreased from 52 percent of all allegations in Fiscal Year2006-07 to just 31 percent in Fiscal Year 2018-19).
-Even with the reduction of self-neglect allegations over the years, it still remains the most common allegation made, which is in line with other state's rates of allegations (National Adult Protective Services Association [NAPSA] & NAPSRC, 2016).
+Alternatively, self-neglect went from 46 percent to 29 percent.
+However, even with the reduction of self-neglect allegations over the years, it still remains the most common allegation made, which is in line with other state's rates of allegations (National Adult Protective Services Association [NAPSA] & NAPSRC, 2016).
+The percentage of allegations received for caretaker neglect and sexual abuse have remained relatively stable between FY 2013-14 and FY 2019-20.